andreasilvau/andreasilvau.github.io/_posts/2020-04-19-birds-of-Chile.md

 image: birdsOfChile.jpg
 ---

-The following is a collaction of birds native from Chile, my homecountry.
+The following is a collection of birds native from Chile, my homecountry.
 They are made in watercolors

 ## Chincol
 <table border="0" style="width:100%">